fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

     6000    // p: push1 0x00 (access memory index 0)
     f3      // return (returns s, p to EVM)

-Our final bytcode sequence is thus <code>600a600c600039600a6000f3602a60005260206000f3</code>.
+Our final bytecode sequence is thus <code>600a600c600039600a6000f3602a60005260206000f3</code>.

 Alright, now that we have our bytecode we need to create the contract whose address <code>_solver</code> will be the argument that we need to pass to pur instance's <code>setSolver</code> function in order to beat this level.

 Let's do this with some [inline assembly](https://docs.soliditylang.org/en/v0.4.24/assembly.html) similar to what we'll see level 21.
-We can use the <code>create2</code> opcode with to create the contract.
+We can use the <code>create2</code> opcode to create the contract.
 Check [this](https://solidity-by-example.org/app/create2/) out for reference.

 [See the code.](https://github.com/fluffypill0w/ethernaut-solutions/blob/a622272976e1e73ca470f2d7e20248ff147eabdd/contracts/Level%2018%20-%20AttackMagicNumber.sol)